denis784/denis784/README.md

-- 👋 Hi, I’m @denis784
+- 👋 Hi, I’m Denis Muthuiya
-- 👀 I’m software developer
+- 👀 I’m software Engineer
-- 🌱 I’m a computer science graduate
-- 💞️ I’m looking to collaborate on programming and full stack development
-- 📫 daindenise254@gmail.com
+- 🌱 | BS in Computer Science
+- 💞️ Software engineer with a passion for building innovative solutions

 <!---
 denis784/denis784 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.